oobecomau/desktop.gov.au/docs/blueprint/platform.md

 This simplifies identification and investigation of user activity, as well as allowing correlation with API collected activities.

-Cloud Discovery Enrichment Design Decisions for all agencies and implementation types.
+Cloud Discovery Enrichment Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---